01 of 03

 Tips for the Exploratorium

-Kids of any kind (including the fully-grown ones) like the Exploratorium, but it's better for those older than five.
+Kids of all ages like the Exploratorium, but it's better for those older than five.
 They'll learn more with help, but they seem to have a good time just playing around even without it.

 If your kids are like most, they won't be able to resist the toilet drinking fountain, located across from the lockers near the entrance.
 In fact, for some potty-obsessed youngsters, that could be the highlight of their visit.
 It's not just a gimmick, but also a learning experience that invites you to test your assumptions and associations.